-A course that deals with the principles of health and safety education in elementary and secondary schools.
+A course that deals with the principles of personal health, personality, and interpersonal relationships.
+Issues in nutrition, exercise, mental health and mental illness, stress, domestic violence, prevention of chronic diseases, as it relates to elementary and secondary schools.
 Fall, Spring.